 Read the latest issue of Morgan Lewis Automotive >>

-This is the seventh issue of our newsletter on developments in the automotive industry published by Morgan Lewis’s automotive practice, adding contributions from around the globe by leveraging the experience of the lawyers in our 28 offices.
-We counsel our automotive clients on a broad range of industry-specific issues, including matters relating to mergers and acquisitions (M&A), antitrust, litigation, regulatory concerns, intellectual property, and labor and employment.
+This is the 11th issue of our newsletter on developments in the automotive industry, published by Morgan Lewis’s automotive team with contributions from around the globe by leveraging the experience of lawyers in our 30 offices.
+We counsel our automotive clients on a broad range of industry-specific matters, including mergers and acquisitions, antitrust, litigation, regulatory concerns, intellectual property, and labor and employment.

-This issue of Morgan Lewis Automotive covers the first quarter of 2016 and touches on issues relating to the connected car, autonomous vehicles, and other developments in the global automotive markets.
+This issue of Morgan Lewis AUTOMOTIVE, which covers the first quarter of 2017, touches on topics relating to self-driving cars, proposed regulations for diesel-engine vehicles, and other developments in the global automotive markets.

 In this issue:

 - Mergers & Acquisitions: PSA Group to acquire Opel from GM; Intel to acquire Mobileye for $15 billion; Tata and Volkswagen to cooperate in India; GM and Honda to jointly manufacture components of fuel cell systems; Toyota and Ford to cooperate on open software standards for the interaction between smartphones and vehicles; Audi to acquire Silvercar; ZF acquires stake in Astyx Communications & Sensors; Sumitomo Rubber to acquire UK tire distributor Micheldever; Intel and NavInfo to acquire minority shareholdings in HERE; Panasonic to acquire an additional stake in Ficosa International SA; and Japanese JTEKT Corporation to acquire stake in Sona Koya Steering Systems.